crobiny/PHBS_BlockChain_2018/README.md

 To avoid **Double-Spending** attacks, Monero has a unique key image *I* for every transaction <a href="https://www.codecogs.com/eqnedit.php?latex=I=xH_{s}(P)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?I=xH_{s}(P)" title="I=xH_{s}(P)" /></a>.
 The key images for each transaction are different.
 This mechanism ensures that each *P* can only be used once.
 The Monero network maintains a database containing all incomplete key images, so if a user tries to reuse the key, the network will reject the transaction.

-**Drawback**
+#### 3.2.3 Drawbacks

 Although **stealth addresses** can ensure that the addresses of the recipients change every time, so that the external attackers can not see the address correlation, they can not guarantee the anonymity between the sender and the recipient.
 Therefore, Monero coin proposes a ring signature scheme.

-Ring signatures still need to be mixed with other users'public keys, so they may encounter malicious users to expose their privacy.
+Besides, **ring signatures** still need to be mixed with other users'public keys, so they may encounter malicious users to expose their privacy.
 In addition, in 90% of cases, the size of the ring is between 2 and 4, so anonymity is greatly reduced.